Geborgen/nordic-souls/README.md

 ## Known Issues

 Please refer to the [issues](https://github.com/Geborgen/nordic-souls/issues) tab before reporting an issue.
 Additionally, common bugs will be discussed on Discord.

 Keep in mind that although I try to fix issues as they come up, I cannot fix everything.
+Additionally, please be patient with support, as this is a hobby

 If your issue isn't listed, see below.

 ## I found a bug!